Academic Policies and Procedures:Physician Assistant Program 2024-2025 Edition

 Although leaves of absence from the PA program are discouraged, it is recognized that occasionally there are significant life-altering events that may result in the need for a student to suspend continuous enrollment from their respective program on a temporary basis.

 Consequently, any student who, prior to completion of the PA Program requirements, seeks to decline registration for an upcoming semester may do so by registering for a Leave of Absence (LOA) by completing an official LOA form with the Registrar's Office.
 A PA student on a leave of absence may re-enter the program in a subsequent year, at the beginning of the same academic term in which they began their LOA.
 Students will be required to complete all coursework from that term.
 Additionally, students will have the option to attend courses from the previous terms, if desired.
-Students are still required to complete their program within a five year time frame from admission.
+Students are still required to complete their program within a five-year time frame from admission.

-Dependent upon the official starting date of the LOA, students may be required to return portions of their federal and private loan awards, according to the requirements stipulated by their written agreements with the individual lenders.
+Depending upon the official starting date of the LOA, students may be required to return portions of their federal and private loan awards, according to the requirements stipulated by their written agreements with the individual lenders.

 Students must notify the PA Program Director of their intention to re-enroll by October 1st of the calendar year prior to their planned re-enrollment.